Chenpi: Identification

 Since the products produced in Xinhui are purported to be the best quality, it is often called Xinhui Pi (新會皮) or Guang Chen Pi (廣陳皮).
 It is normally cut into shreds before serving and presenting in the raw form.

 History

 The practice of using citrus peels in traditional Chinese medicine originated in the Song dynasty and has lasted for seven hundred years.
 Chenpi was of high popularity through the Ming and Qing dynasties.
 It was shipped to foreign provinces by businessmen from Xinhui in Guangdong.
 A famous Qing doctor named Ye Gui (1667–1746) prescribed chenpi as one of the ingredients in 'Erchen Tang', a decoction consisting of two old drugs.
-Chenpi business brought wealth to Xinhui peasants and it also extended to food processing, logistics areas which form a food production chain.
+Chenpi business brought wealth to Xinhui peasants and it also extended to food processing logistics areas which form part of the food production chain.
 However, chenpi business declined in the 1990s until late 2002 when chenpi farmers helped set up the Chenpi Industrial Association with support from Xinhui Agriculture Bureau and Business Federation, and chenpi has regained its popularity since.